Master-Oldu/master-azerbaijani-astro/src/pages/legal/terms-of-service.md

 - Privacy Policy
 - Refund Policy

-We do not store payment details, credit card information, or billing data.
+We **DO NOT** store payment details, credit card information, or billing data.

 ---